greatfriendship/greatfriendship/README.md

 ## 🚀 Projects & Experiments

-- [Interactive Friends List](https://github.com/greatfriendship/friends-list) – Web app to add and manage friends locally.
+- [Interactive Friends List](https://greatfriendship.github.io/) – Web app to add and manage friends locally.
-- [Automation Scripts](https://github.com/greatfriendship) – Collection of personal scripts and experiments.

 > ⚠️ All projects here are for **learning and testing purposes**.